Introducing solid foods to your baby

-- First formula is suitable up to 12 months and although follow-on formula can be introduced after 6 months of age, this is not necessary as research shows that it offers no additional health benefits over first formula.
+- First formula is suitable up to 12 months and although follow-on formula can be introduced after 6 months of age, this is not necessary as research shows that it offers no added health benefits over first formula.

-- Whole cows', goats’ or sheep’s milks are not suitable as a drink until after 12 months of age, but can be used in cooking from 6 months.
+- Whole cows', goats’ or sheep’s milks are not suitable as a drink until after 12 months of age but can be used in cooking from 6 months.

-- Semi-skimmed milk is not suitable for babies and infants under 2 years of age, and skimmed and 1% fat milks are not suitable as a main drink until your child is 5 years of age.
+- Semi-skimmed milk is not suitable for babies and infants under 2 years of age and skimmed and 1% fat milks are not suitable as a main drink until your child is 5 years of age.
 This is because they do not contain enough calories and vitamin A to support your child's needs.

 - Babies under 12 months of age should not be given other types of milk, such as condensed or evaporated milks, nor should they be given rice, oat or almond dairy-free alternatives as drinks, because they are not energy or nutrient rich enough for babies.

 - Soya-based formula should be used only under the instruction of a GP.
 Soya-based drinks can be introduced after 12 months of age.

 - Water is the best alternative to milk as a drink.
 From 6 months you can give your baby fresh tap water but avoid bottled water as the mineral content can be too high.

 - Unsweetened fruit juice contains natural sugars and is acidic; it can cause tooth decay if given too frequently.
 You can give your baby unsweetened fruit juice after 6 months of age, but always dilute it well, serve in an open cup and restrict to mealtimes to reduce the impact on teeth.

 Drinks to avoid